 (xxvi) Fossil-fuel-fired steam electric plants of more than 250 million British thermal units per hour heat input; or

 (xxvii) Any other stationary source category, that as of August 7, 1980 is being regulated under section 111 or 112 of the Act.

+(C) Beginning July 1, 2011, a major stationary source of air pollutants, as defined by Section 302 of the Act, that directly emits or has the potential to emit 100 tpy or more of greenhouse gases and directly emits or has the potential to emit 100,000 tpy or more CO2e, including fugitive emissions.

-(C) A major stationary source as defined in part D of Title I of the Act, including:
+(D) A major stationary source as defined in part D of Title I of the Act, including: